Global Summer Programme (GSP)

 COURSES

-Gain new insights and perspectives on Asia, Sustainability and Digital Intelligence from SMU faculty.
+Gain new insights and perspectives on Asia, Digital Intelligence and Sustainability from SMU faculty.

-You may enrol in a maximum of two courses, with the first from the morning courses and the second from the afternoon courses, to avoid a timetable clash.
+You may enrol in a maximum of two courses in the same session (session 1 or 2), with the first from the morning courses and the second from the afternoon courses, to avoid a timetable clash.

 You can mix and match courses from different tracks.